ClaudioDMB/HackerNews/README.md

 ## Future improvements

-As I wanted to keep the challenge in the 8 hours mark I had to left some functionalities out.
+As I wanted to keep the challenge within 8 hours mark I had to leave some functionalities out.

-- In the future improvements I'd like to do a better error handling if there's any errors fetching the  from the API.
+- In the future improvements I'd like to do a better error handling if there's any errors fetching the data from APIs.
 - Implements unit tests.
 - Increase filters options (date, text filters).
 Looking for Hacker news search APIs, i found https://hn.algolia.com/api that could help for future development.